charan-kilana/observability-zero-to-hero/day-2/readme.md

 - **What is it?**: A Prometheus exporter that exposes hardware and OS-level metrics from nodes (e.g., CPU, memory, disk usage, network stats).
 - **Use Case**: Monitors node health and resource usage.
 - **Installation**: Installed via Helm as a DaemonSet on each node.
+- Communicates with virtual machine or nodes and reads the system files of the nodes where cpu, memory info are recorded.

 ### **Kube-State Metrics**
 - **What is it?**: An application that exposes metrics about the state of Kubernetes objects (e.g., pods, deployments, replica sets).